-GSI Environmental Inc. (GSI), with project partners Utah State University (USU), Colorado State University (CSU), and Houston Advanced Research Center (HARC), will employ a robust field measurement methodology to detect and quantify annual methane loss from natural gas storage wells at depleted reservoir and salt dome storage facilities.
-Multiple sampling events will be performed to measure methane emissions from i) above-ground equipment leaks, and ii) seepage at the ground surface from underground leaks near the wellbore over the full range of expected field conditions.
-Seasonal variability in climate and operations will be accounted for to better understand the true emissions from gas storage operations.
-A novel in-ground network of sensors will be employed as an advanced alert system to monitor the rates of methane loss due to below-ground seepage near the well bore.
+GSI Environmental Inc. (GSI), with project partners Utah State University (USU), Colorado State University (CSU), and Houston Advanced Research Center (HARC), have employed a robust field measurement methodology to detect and quantify annual methane emissions from natural gas storage wells at depleted reservoir and salt dome storage facilities.
+Multiple sampling events have been performed to measure methane emissions from i) above-ground equipment leaks, and ii) seepage at the ground surface from underground leaks near the wellbore over the full range of expected field conditions.
+Seasonal variability in climate and operations is being examined to better understand the true emissions from gas storage operations.
+A novel in-ground network of sensors has been installed to monitor the rates of methane loss due to below-ground seepage near the well bore.

 GSI Environmental Inc., Austin, Texas 78759

 Natural gas storage is necessary to ensure that U.S. natural gas supplies are continuously available, especially at times and locations where highly fluctuating peaks in demand exceed relatively constant levels of gas production.
 Knowledge of methane emissions from gas storage wells is currently limited and could constitute millions of dollars of natural gas lost to the atmosphere every year.

 Currently, methane emissions are not accurately represented in EPA’s Green House Gas Inventory (GHGI).
 Current estimates for emissions from underground natural gas storage wells are based on out-of-date data from gas production wells.
 In addition, current estimates account only for surface infrastructure components (pipe connections, valves, etc.) and do not consider potential underground leakage.
 Therefore, storage wellhead sources need to be investigated to quantify methane emissions and reduce product loss.